jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 As the saying goes "hard times creates hard people, who play the game of evolution to create easy times, which thus breeds easy people, who stop evolving, and thus create hard times".
 During this cycle, the stories used to pass-on the hard-won lessons so humanity can continually move over boxes of evolution, transform into stories to antagonize anyone playing the game of evolution.

 That's why no civilization has ever won two ages in a row.
 The winners have so much power, they stop rolling the dice and rest on their laurels.
-Too distant from frontline pain, innovating new levers of power becomes a threat to an established way of life.
-To keep themselves in power holders of current levers of technological power antagonize evolution by creating stories like elitism, racism, and sexism, for the same reason Cinderella's stepmother tore the dress, locked the attic, and shattered the glass slipper, they distract the powerless and themselves using meaningless biological differences so they don't need to compete at the starting line of a new game of technological evolution.
+The people who controlled the levers of power at the end of the game usually forget their ancestors were even playing a game of technological evolution.
+So they fall pray to vanity, and create stories like elitism, racism, and sexism, for the same reason Cinderella's stepmother tore the dress, locked the attic, and shattered the glass slipper, they concentrate on meaningless biological differences to antagonize anyone advocating starting a new game of technological evolution.

 America won the Industrial Age.
 It did so with a mixture of hardwork, ingenuity, and injustice.
 And, in 1970, America invented the personal computer and the internet.
-This is the technology of the future, but we are not yet in the Internet Age, for the same reasons seeing the bridge didn't upgrade the Germans all those years ago .
+This is the technology of the future, but we are not yet in the Internet Age, for the same reasons seeing the bridge didn't upgrade the Germans all those years ago.

-We haven't transformed our society to the possibilities of modern technology.
+Evolving our society to the possibilities of modern technology requires a new game of technological evolution.

-Instead, our society is resting on our laurels and stagnating while trying to find someone to blame for the social, economic, and political problems that inevitable get worse when any creature stops playing the game of evolution and walks in circles in a death spiral.
+Instead of playing, our society is resting on our laurels and stagnating while trying to find someone to blame for the social, economic, and political problems that inevitable get worse when any creature stops playing the game of evolution and walks in circles in a death spiral.

 <Flipper1970 />

 _In the game of chutes and ladders, not evolving to the Internet Age means we keep hitting chutes._

-## Why Does Freedom Keep Winning
+## Why Freedom Keeps Winning

+Once you realize humans must evolve like any other creature, but that we can't evolve biologically, this new philosophy falls into place: technological evolution is the plot of human existence.
+But the stories we need to concect us to good tools also stories that keep us loyal to old ones.
+Therefore we're often masked from the fact constant technological evolution is our pathway to success.

+This is the first new political philosophy written after evolution is a well researched fact.
+It validates everyone's frontline pain, puts standards on authority so we can freely evolve our body politic proactively via the invention and democratization of technology in an open competition that lets anyone mix and match their tools to find their niche.

 We can't speak a word of polar bear, but we understand how they get resources.
 We thus understand the fate of a bulky, white, and flesh eating predator in a melting environment.

-The stepmother is the polar bear.
-She's behind the times and could work to better herself, drop old techniques and tools to get her daughters married to the prince, but since the choice is hers, she opts for the easier method to antagonize the evolution of her competitors with force and fake stories.
-Her politics is a public face of honesty and hard work, but a private truth of subverting the open competition of evolution.
+The stepmother is the polar bear, she just doesn't want anyone to realize that.
+She could work to better herself, drop old techniques and tools to get her daughters married to the prince, but since the choice is hers, she opts for the easier method to antagonize the evolution of her competitors with force and fake stories.
+Her politics is a public face of honesty and hard work, but a private truth of subverting the natural selection of evolution.

+We have biology that says survive at all cost, but we prosper via with technology that lives according to its own Life cycle.
+There is thus many stepmothers in our body politic.

 By the same token, you don't need to speak English to understand the yellings fest of today's ideological politics.

-We have biology that says survive at all cost, mixed with technology that lives according to its own Life cycle.
-There is thus always many stepmothers in our body politic because they don't have a enlightned society that says, its okay to fail, return to the starting line, and find a new niche.

-Like with mixed-martial arts, modern medicine, rolling your own dice in politics and economics requires a "mix and match" philosophy.

 Today's ideologies are born in Industrial Age.
-Their way of life based around industrial technology like broadcast radio and television, school libraries and lecture halls, transportation by car or truck, suburban housing, and so on.
-All these adaptations are past their life expectancy and aren't levers of power empowering users to climb ladders in the game of evolution.
+Their way of life is based around industrial technology like broadcast radio and television, school libraries and lecture halls, transportation by car or truck, suburban housing, and so on down the mass-marketing list.
+All these one-size fits all adaptations are past their shelf-life and are no longer levers of power empowering users to climb ladders in the game of evolution.

-What else can ideologues of bygone age do but fight?
-Their tools can't solve pain, so their public philosophies argue lay blame in an all out effort to avoid starting a new game of chutes and ladders.
+Their tools can't solve real pain, so their public philosophies/ideologies argue and lay blame in an all out effort to avoid starting a new game of chutes and ladders.

 Evolution doesn't care about our ideological stories anymore than the polar bears.
 Life needs lifeforms that harvest enough energy to procreate.
-Losers get ejected from the game board because evolution to the next chapter isn't inevitable.
-Like the Germans looking at Caesar's brige, we're mystified and scared by Internet Age technology.
+Losers get ejected from the game board.
+Like the Germans looking at Caesar's bridge, we're mystified and scared by Internet Age technology.
 We don't understand how it will change our society.
 We can look at the bridge, walk over the it, but we're still so scared of high-speed internet, augmented reality, artificial intelligence we scream "our jobs are at threat" as if ladders should scare us.
 There isn't even a field of study (yet) to learn how technological evolution morphs humans to its requirements.

-So we haven't even climb the ladder to the next chapter in the story of Life.
+So we don't climber the ladder to the next chapter in the story of Life.

 Instead, we continue industrailzing society, with too many large roads, cars, homes, planes, televisions, one-time-use products, and other mass-produced industrial goods.
 These one-size fits all solutions cannot give a return on their investment because they're dinosaurs trying to live in the Ice Age, or a fighting discipline pretending its the single source of truth.
 Instead of being genuine levers of power in your quest to collect resources and procreate, our aging Industrial Age tools rely on huge marketing and extreme ideological storytelling to keep their users engaged.